-Shown below are case studies from some of our former students with a brief description of what they are doing now.
+Please read case studies from some of our former students with a brief description on what they are doing now.
+Alumni Case Studies

-If you would like to add your details to the Alumni we would be really interested to hear from you and you can either contact Mrs Arlott by email: email@example.com or complete the Alumni Form.
+If you would like to add your details to the Alumni we would be really interested to hear from you and you can either contact Mrs Laidler by email: firstname.lastname@example.org

-In addition, we have been fortunate to have had a number of former students speak to current students in 2016 to help motivate and inspire.
+In addition, we have been fortunate to have had a number of former students speak to current students to help motivate and inspire.

 - Dr James Brighton (1999) spoke to A-level PE students on his PhD on the impact of athletes identity following spinal injury.
 He is also head of the development of research including the Sport and Body Cultures Research Group.
 To conclude his talk, Dr Brighton reflected on his time at JMHS and his university studies.